cyverse-de/cyverse-de.github.io/api/endpoints/tools.md

 Secured Endpoint: PATCH /admin/tools/{tool-id}

 Delegates to apps: PATCH /admin/tools/{tool-id}

 These endpoints are passthroughs to the apps endpoints using the same path.
 Please see the apps service documentation for more information.

+## Listing Apps by Tool ID

+Secured Endpoint: GET /tools/{tool-id}/apps

+Delegates to apps: GET /tools/{tool-id}/apps

+Secured Endpoint: GET /admin/tools/{tool-id}/apps

+Delegates to apps: GET /admin/tools/{tool-id}/apps

+These endpoints are passthroughs to the apps endpoints using the same path.
+Please see the apps service documentation for more information.